 For more information about the findings of the survey, read our Research Brief.

-Commercial Agriculture for Smallholders and Agribusiness (CASA) is a flagship programme financed by the UK Department for International Development (DFID), which seeks to increase economic opportunities for smallholders to step and trade into growing commercial markets.
+Commercial Agriculture for Smallholders and Agribusiness (CASA) is a flagship programme financed by the UK Foreign, Commonwealth and Development Office (FCDO), which seeks to increase economic opportunities for smallholders to step and trade into growing commercial markets.
 The programme aims to increase investments in agribusinesses which source from smallholder farmers and to generate new evidence and research that amplifies the case for doing business with smallholders.